logo

 While it's okay to enjoy an occasional drink, it's crucial to understand how alcohol can affect your milk supply and your baby's well-being.
 When you consume alcohol, it passes into your breast milk and can lead to a decrease in milk production.
 Additionally, alcohol can also make your baby drowsy and irritable or disrupt their sleep pattern.

-While it's best to avoid it altogether, if you must, limit it to one drink and wait at least 2 hours before breastfeeding.
+While it's best to avoid it altogether, limit it to one drink and wait at least 2 hours before breastfeeding.

 Limiting Caffeine Intake While Breastfeeding